22nd - 25th August 2024

 Location: Near Market Harborough, Northamptonshire - exact location only revealed to ticket buyers!

-The wonderful family yurt is actually in the family camping area which is great as it means the children have somewhere to play without having to go into the festival.
-There is always a warm welcome, a helping hand or (and this was most welcome last year while struggling with my 2 year old twins) a hug from a kind crew member.
+The wonderful family yurt located in the family camping area is great as it means the children have somewhere to play without having to go into the festival.
+There is always a warm welcome, a helping hand or a hug from a kind crew member.

 As well as the family yurt – there is a brilliant kids’ field where all the activities are free, a wandering word poetry tent, a puppetry tent, a theatre, dance workshops, a creche, hot tubs, a permaculture and healing area, fun dressed up people and fantastic music and lots of dancing through the night!